-For the fiscal year ended June 30, 2012, total operating revenue was \$822.1 million, a \$54.2 million or 7.1% increase from the prior fiscal year.
-The growth in aviation related revenue was \$38.7 million.
+For the fiscal year ended June 30, 2012, total operating revenue was \$824.5 million, a \$56.7 million or 7.4% increase from the prior fiscal year.
+The growth in aviation related revenue was \$41.1 million.
 Non-aviation revenue grew by \$15.6 million mostly from concessions.

-As described in the Notes to the Financial Statements (see page 34), landing fees assessed air carriers are computed using the compensatory method.
+As described in the Notes to the Financial Statements (see page 36), landing fees assessed air carriers are computed using the compensatory method.
 Rates are set initially during the fiscal year based on budgeted operating revenue and expenses.
 Reconciliation between actual revenue and expenses and amounts estimated in the initial calculation result in a year-end adjustment.
 The resulting net overcharges or undercharges are recorded as a reduction or addition to unbilled receivables.

 Landing fees for the fiscal years ended June 30, 2012 and 2011 were \$208 million and \$191.3 million, respectively, for an increase of \$16.7 million or 8.7%.
 The offsetting airport reliever fee paid to VNY in fiscal year 2012 was \$2.4 million.
 Of the \$16.7 million, \$7.5 million is attributable to increase in landed weight that resulted from gains in passenger and cargo traffic.
 Increase in landing rates contributed the remaining \$9.2 million as passenger and cargo rates increased by 4.4% and 7.6%, respectively.
-Corollary to the improvements and refurbishments at the terminals, building rental revenue posted growth of \$24.6 million as new leases and renegotiated leases were signed with the airlines and other tenants.
+Corollary to the improvements and refurbishments at the terminals, building rental revenue posted growth of \$27 million as new leases and renegotiated leases were signed with the airlines and other tenants.
 Maintenance and operations charges as a component of the building rental also increased.
-Land rental rates increased 18% to 20% effective FY 2011, with a retroactive application covering the period November 2008 through June 30, 2010.
-Additionally, a 17% increase in rental rates for properties 20 acres or less was effective FY 2012.
+Land rental rates increased 18% to 20% effective fiscal year 2011, with a retroactive application covering the period November 2008 through June 30, 2010.
+Additionally, a 17% increase in rental rates for properties 20 acres or less was effective fiscal year 2012.
 The decline in land rentals of \$6.6 million was the result of offsetting the net retroactive payments of approximately \$14.7 million against the actual year-to-year increase of \$8.1 million.
-A major factor for the increase in other aviation revenue was related to the increase in terminal use fee from \$5.37 to \$6.56 for each arriving international passenger.